daniel-cit/terraform-example-foundation/helpers/deployer/README.md

         If true, additional output is suppressed.
   -disable_prompt
         Disable interactive prompt.
+  -destroy
+        Destroy the deployment.
   -help
         Prints this help text and exits.
 ```

+## Common problems

+### Update global tfvars file to fix a build failure

 ## Requirements